Pivee/change-pusher/README.md

 POC: Client should be able to receive latest updates without having to send a request.

-This is implemented using NestJS + Socket.io.
+This is implemented using NestJS + Socket.io to do the following:

+  - push an update once every 2000ms.
+  - call an external API and push the changes once every 500ms.

 This POC demonstrates that the client can receive updates from the server using a socket connection that is kept-alive.
 The Client App is served using `@nestjs/serve-static`.
 It can be accessed at http://localhost:3000.